jaredpalmer/formik/README.md

         }
       )
   }
-  // other config options are identical to <Formik />'s })
+  // other config options are identical to <Formik />'s props })

 const Form = props => (